osrsbox/osrsbox-tooltips/docs/index.md

 # osrsbox-tooltips
 ## An Old School Runescape (OSRS) Tooltip library

 This repository is a library for creating Old School RuneScape (OSRS) tooltips to enhance user experience on fan websites.
 The repository hosts the files necessary to implement OSRS tooltips on web pages.
-For example, check out the lovely <span class="osrs-tooltip" id='6920' title='Please wait ...'>[Infinity boots]</span> and their stats!
+For example, check out the lovely <span class="tooltip osrs-tooltip" id='6920' title='Please wait ...'>[Infinity boots]</span> and their stats!
 The project is based on World of Warcraft (WOW) tooltips - primarily the [WOWhead tooltips](http://www.wowhead.com/tooltips) that are used on the WOWhead website and other WOW fan sites.
 You can see a more thorough working demo of WOWhead tootips [here](http://wow.zamimg.com/widgets/power/demo.html).

 ## Usage Example